Forum Replies Created

 If the other partner or spouse changes the locks without your agreement, you will be able to get a court order to provide you with a copy of the key.

-We have a prenutpial advice review service for £399 ( incl vat) which may be of help.
+We have a pre-nuptial advice review service for £399 ( incl vat) which may be of help.
 This is staffed by experienced and qualified lawyers, so will be able to issue the certificate your fiancee needs.
 It sounds like this is going to be a better quote than you have already, but please feel free to shop around.
-This can be done over the phone or via Zoom etc.
+This can be done over the phone or via video conferencing such as Zoom etc.

 Court fees are mandatory unless you are on certain benefits or on low income and are